 Lake Marian is located on Hollyford Road, its the first stop on the road it will be clearly marked with a classic Green and Yellow DOC sign.
 The hike to Lake Marian is pretty easy, sometimes steep and root climbing but, takes about an hour to get up there.
 Lake Marian has to be one of the most amazing alpine lakes I’ve ever seen, especially after only walking for one hour.
 If you have nice weather, you’ll definitely have to swim in the pristine blue glacier melt water.
 The hike out of Lake Marian is quick and is about 45min out.

-From here, you’ll have to make a decision on where you want to stay, you have already passed the last DOC campsite so if your more of a rule follower, you’ll have to head back to the campsite.
+From here, you’ll have to make a decision on where you want to stay for the night.
+You have already passed the last DOC campsites so if you're more of a rule follower, you’ll have to head back to the campsite.
 We decided to head to Milford Sound for sunset and astro shots for the night.
 We ended up sleeping in the Milford Sound car park and had no trouble, they even have nice toilet facilities open 24 hours (with outlets an outlet for charging in the toilets)!
 We stayed up till about midnight getting photos and making sure a pesky ranger didn't come around to ruin our fun.

 Day 3: Milford Sound to Gertrude Saddle - You will definitely want to book ahead to jump on a boat ride on the sound.
-Since we are cheap asses we picked the cheapest option, a $45, 9am cruise with Go Orange, it actually came with a free snack as well.
-We recommend jumping on a boat because you really can’t grasp the size of Milford, until you get out and on the sound.
+Since we are on a budget we picked the cheapest option, a $45, 9am cruise with Go Orange, it actually came with a free snack as well.
+We recommend jumping on a boat because you really can’t grasp the size of Milford until you get out and onto the sound.
 It was a 2 hour cruise packed with info and peppy tour guides.
 We really enjoyed it and would recommend it 100%.
 After the cruise, we had lunch in the car park and fought with sand flies for a few more hours before we packed up and headed to Gertrude Saddle.

 On the way to Gertrude you can stop at The Chasm waterfall for a quick 15 min stop over.
 From here, carry on up the road to the Gertrude Valley car park.
 We pre-made some snacks before the hike.